totty2/penguins-assignment/README.md

 This repository contains the data and code to run an ANCOVA model for palmer penguins body mass and species against culmen length.

-To run the code (to clean the data, obtain the model and plots) src/analyse_data.Rmd
+To run the code (to clean the data, obtain the model and plots): src/analyse_data.Rmd

 Raw data is found in